klameer/intellisolve.co.uk_3/README.md

 ---
 # Tools we use

 We specialise.
 Tools are only as good as how you use them.
-Having used the same tools for many years and in such different scenarios
+Having used the same tools for many years and in such different scenarios we can leverage these skills to help you solve hard

 Have used the same tools for many years and would like to think that that makes us think that we can give you the best advise and service among the best in the world.